-Learn how to make this easy bead project which was part of a group blogger challenge.
-Beaded coasters for the patio would make a great gift.
+Learn how to make this easy bead project.
+Beaded coasters for the patio in a range of colors and patterns make a great gift.

 Bead Project - Bejewled Coasters